 Customer-Reliant: Lenders may not be too particular about your business’ financial history, but they will take your customers’ payment history into consideration before approving your application.
-Therefor, if your customers have a bad payment record, it could negatively effect your chances of having the factoring company take on your invoices.
+Therefore, if your customers have a bad payment record, it could negatively impact your chances of having the factoring company take on your invoices.

 Fees: Factoring companies typically charge around 1% to 5% of your invoice’s total value.
-Before you consider invoice financing, you need to determine whether fast access to capital is worth the loss.
+Before you consider invoice financing, you need to determine whether fast access to capital is worth the fees.

 Liability: If your customers default on their invoices, you may be held responsible.
-Factoring companies are not collections agencies, which means they won’t waste their time tracking down your customers who fail to pay on time.
+Factoring companies are not collection agencies, which means they won’t waste their time tracking down your customers who fail to pay on time.
 If you’re in a recourse invoice factoring agreement, you’ll bear the burden of paying for those invoices.
-Some factors may allow you to trade one invoice for another of the same value but that is not a guarantee.
+Some factors may allow you to trade one invoice for another of the same value, but that is dependent upon the factor.

 Handling Bad Debt: While financing companies take on the responsibility of collecting payments from your customers, they are not a collection agency.
 If a customer does not pay his/her invoice, you will be held responsible for it.
 Bad debt will go back to your company and if this happens, it’s best to consult an attorney or a collections agency.